Wisconsin’s Most Haunted: Dartford Cemetery

 According to the official visitor’s guide, the quiet town of Green Lake is known as the oldest resort community west of Niagara Falls.
 David Greenway opened the Oakwood Hotel on the lake in 1867, which attracted guests from as far away as the East coast when railroad tracks were routed through the area four years later.
 Today, Green Lake is the perfect place for fishing, camping, hiking, and relaxing on the shores of Wisconsin’s deepest natural inland lake.

 Just outside of town on North Street, however, a decrepit old burial ground where the area’s early pioneers were laid to rest is said to hold the dark secrets of the idyllic community’s tragic past.

 And they’re not resting.

 Welcome to Dartford Cemetery

-For thousands of years before the arrival of European settlers, the Winnebago Native Americans, now known as the Ho-Chunk, referred to the lake as Daycholah.
+For thousands of years before the arrival of European settlers, the Winnebago people, now known as the Ho-Chunk, called Green Lake Daycholah.
 It was a sacred and mystical place that seemed to have no bottom, where they gathered to pay homage to “the spirit who dwells beneath the water.”